carlescliment/state-machine/README.md

 ## Usage

 Implementing a state machine is straight-forward.
-You need four components; an statable object, states, transitions and the state machine.
+You need four components; a statable object, states, transitions and the state machine.

     <?php